matthias-stemmler/annimate/docs/user-guide/src/columns/match-in-context.md

 #1 . #3
 ```

 consists of three nodes referenced by the variables `#1`, `#2` and `#3`, so each match also consists of three nodes.
 As queries can be "or" queries with multiple alternatives, the number of nodes may vary from one match to another.
+See [Match annotation](match-annotation.md) for how to tell which alternative applied for a particular match.
 The exact number of columns in the export depends on the maximal number of nodes contained in any match.
 In the simplest case, if the query contains only a single node (referred to as `#1`), every match also contains a single node and the export will contain three columns:

 | Left context | Match | Right context |
 | ------------ | ----- | ------------- |